 Click to Jump to the Eco-Friendly Packaging Solutions We've Featured:

 Designed for two-way mailing shipments, these mailers have a functional opening of 11.5 x 15.5 and double self-sealing closures.
-These work for sample shipments, replacement parts, exchanges, document signature, and so forth.
+These work for sample shipments, replacement parts, exchanges, document signatures, and so forth.
 Shipped 25 to a pack, they construct them from water-resistant oil-kraft paper.
 Individual items weigh eight ounces and have a footprint of 16 x 12.5 x 0.5 inches.

-These paper envelopes make for a brilliant packaging option for business owners replacing traditional packaging in a plastic sleeve and are 100% recyclable.
+These paper envelopes make for a brilliant packaging option for business owners replacing traditional packaging in a plastic sleeve, and are 100% recyclable.

 These 12 x 15.5-inch shipping bags come in lots of 50.
 They are 100% compostable and eco-friendly.
 The bags are made of PBAT and modified corn starch such that during decomposition, they emit less CO2 than traditional plastics.

-Shipped in a 100 count package, these mailing envelopes are 6.1 x 8.46 inches.
+Shipped in a 100-count package, these mailing envelopes are 6.1 x 8.46 inches.
 They make them from 98lb, 145GSM bamboo paper that does not contain plastic, wood, pulp, or any tree byproducts.

 This multifunctional, jumbo roll of natural paper is uncoated on both sides.
-Besides serving as cushioning paper, you can use it for banners, mailing, wrapping, butcher paper.
+Besides serving as cushioning paper, you can use it for banners, mailing, wrapping, and butcher paper.
 Or any number of other uses.
 At 30 inches wide and 1200 inches long, it is ample for any project and suits wrapping most product lines.

 Made entirely from recycled paper, it is 100% biodegradable.
 As such, making it a good choice in your search for more sustainable custom packaging.
 If left uncontaminated, you can recycle it again.

-Clean, unprinted newspaper size sheets of paper, 125 sheets to a package.
+Clean, unprinted newspaper-size sheets of paper, 125 sheets to a package.
 These are ideal for wrapping fragile items for storage or shipping.
 The sheet size is 31 x 21.5 inches.